e271828e/Flight.jl/docs/notes/design/framework_design.md

 sleep).
 With no lock, the protocol the taxonomy encoded has no referent.

-**Every attached device receives the same handle**, carrying the two primitive capabilities — read (latest snapshot; optionally wait-for-next-boundary) and stage — plus control access (observe running, request shutdown; `should_abort` stays a per-attachment flag).
+**Every attached device receives the same handle**, carrying the two primitive capabilities — read (latest snapshot; optionally wait-for-next-boundary, §12.8) and stage — plus control access (observe running, request shutdown; `should_abort` stays a per-attachment flag).
 Input-only and output-only devices are degenerate uses, not framework kinds; a bidirectional network peer is *one* device with one socket and one